Skip to content

 .withTargetTolerance(new Translation3d(0.5, 1.2, 0.3))

-// Set a callback to run when the note hits the target
+// Set a callback to run when the fuel hits the target

 Visualizing Trajectory